biolab/orange2/docs/extend-widgets/rst/contextsettings.rst

 When writing such callback functions make sure that the data you store is picklable and short enough, so you won't blow up the .ini files that store these settings.

-For more information about context handling, see the `technical information about settings <settings-technical.htm>`_.